Paul Ludwig Ewald von Kleist: Inter-war period

 After the First World War ended, Kleist joined the Freikorps and participated in the Latvian and Estonian Wars of Independence as a member of the Iron Division.
 In June 1919, he led an attack group during the Battle of Cēsis.

 Kleist joined the Reichswehr in 1920.
-From 1924 to 1928 he was assigned as a tactics instructor at the Hannover Cavalry School.
-In 1928 he served as the chief of staff of the 2nd Cavalry Division in Breslau, then from 1929 to 1931 he held the same position in the 3rd Division in Berlin.
+From 1924 to 1928, he was assigned as a tactics instructor at the Hannover Cavalry School.
+In 1928, he served as the chief of staff of the 2nd Cavalry Division in Breslau, then from 1929 to 1931, he held the same position in the 3rd Division in Berlin.
 Kleist was promoted to Colonel in 1931 and was given command of the 9th (Prussian) Infantry Regiment in Potsdam.
 At the beginning of 1932, he was given command of the 2nd Cavalry Division.
 In October 1932, he was promoted to Major General.

 Kleist was a monarchist, and did not heavily involve himself in the politics of the Weimar Republic.
-After the Nazis seized power the Reichswehr was united with the newly formed Wehrmacht.
-On 1 December 1933 he was promoted to lieutenant general.
-In October 1934 he was given command of the "Breslau Army", which was later reorganized into the VIII.
+He openly favored the restoration of the House of Hohenzollern.
+After the Nazis seized power, the Reichswehr was united with the newly formed Wehrmacht.
+On 1 December 1933, he was promoted to lieutenant general.
+In October 1934, he was given command of the "Breslau Army", which was later reorganized into the VIII.
 Army Corps.
-In 1935 he was given command of the newly formed military district VIII responsible for Silesia while simultaneously serving as the commanding general of the VIII.
+In 1935, he was given command of the newly formed military district VIII responsible for Silesia while simultaneously serving as the commanding general of the VIII.
 Army Corps.
-On 1 August 1936 he was promoted to General of the Cavalry.
+On 1 August 1936, he was promoted to General of the Cavalry.

+Kleist was a member of the Order of Saint John, an ancient Protestant religious order.
+In 1935, Prince Oskar of Prussia, the Order's Grand Master, made him a Knight of Justice of the Order.

-In February 1938, during the Blomberg–Fritsch affair when Hitler purged the army of staff who were unsympathetic to the Nazi regime, Kleist was forced to retire from service for his monarchist attitudes.
-Despite his forced retirement, Kleist received a significant departing honor when he was authorized to wear the uniform of the 8th cavalry regiment.
+After the war, Kleist claimed that being forced to listen to the proclamation of the antisemitic Nuremberg Laws was a "great humiliation" of his life.
+On February 5, 1938, during the Blomberg–Fritsch affair when Hitler purged the army of staff who were unsympathetic to the Nazi regime, Kleist was forced to retire from service for his monarchist attitudes.
+Despite his forced retirement, Kleist received a significant departing honor when he was authorized to wear the uniform of the 8th Cavalry Regiment.
+According to Kleist, he withdrew from the army because he spoke out too loudly in favor of Christianity and the church, which clashed with Nazi ideology.
 To secure his retirement, he acquired a property near Breslau.